ramate-io/ramate/rlog/rera-000-000-000-dulan/rlog-000-000-000/README.md

 Ramate is lifting off the ground.
 I'm using this log to capture some thoughts I have about the organization particularly under **[OROAD-5: Week 0](https://github.com/ramate-io/oac/tree/main/oroad/oera-000-000-000-dulan/oroad-000-000-005)**.

 ## Log
-To this point, there have of course been some fits and starts, and the approach I am taking to organizing the project is a bit cumbersome.
+To this point, there have of course been some fits and starts, and the approach I am taking to organize the project is a bit cumbersome.
 However, I am hoping that paying these upfront costs allows me to accelerate into the coming weeks.

 I feel I have already experienced some of these benefits even as I draft up much of this rather superfluous material.
 There's a certain completeness of thought available.